 SteelSeries recently released a new gaming mouse, the Rival 700, and seeing its customisation abilities and OLED screen, I just had to review it.

-SteelSeries have some great tech for serious gamers and I know that the Rival 300 has been a firm favourite for many FPS fans.
+SteelSeries has some great tech for serious gamers and I know that the Rival 300 has been a firm favourite for many FPS fans.

-Does the Rival 700 carry the torch forwards or has the bling got in the way of performance?
+Does this new gaming mouse from SteelSeries carry the torch forwards, or has the bling got in the way of performance?